All links go directly to official Buffalo Center, Iowa government websites.

 Criminal Records

 The criminal records system in Winnebago County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-The Sheriff's Office and local police departments maintain these records, while the Iowa Division of Criminal Investigation provides statewide background checks.
-Residents can request criminal records through the appropriate law enforcement agency, and the Iowa Bureau of Investigation offers additional resources for background checks.
+Residents can request criminal records through the appropriate law enforcement agency, and the Iowa Division of Criminal Investigation offers additional resources for background checks.

 Public Records Access